AKhadhraoui47/Yocto_Rpi_IMU/README.md

 ak47@ak47:~$ cd yocto_ws/layers/
 ak47@ak47:~$ git clone git://git.yoctoproject.org/poky -b kirkstone
 ```
-First thing to do to be able to generate a compatible image with the RaspberryPi specifications.
-These specifications are described in recipes, archives provided by the Rpi layer that we should download under **yocto_ws/layers/**:
+First thing to do to be able to generate a compatible image with the RaspberryPi hardware specifications is to download the Rpi layer which describes them in recipes configuration files and archives:

 ```console
 ak47@ak47:~$ git clone git://git.yoctoproject.org/meta-raspberrypi -b kirkstone